Jordan Addison: Legal issues

 On July 20, 2023, Addison was pulled over and cited for speed and reckless driving before reporting to his first training camp.
 Driving a Lamborghini Urus on Interstate 94 in Saint Paul, he was allegedly going 140 mph in a 55 mph zone at 3 AM.
 The same day, the Vikings released a statement, stating they were aware of the incident and were looking into it.
 Addison told a police officer at the scene that he was driving at that speed due to a medical emergency involving his pet dog.
 The next month, Addison pled guilty to a petty misdemeanor, which resulted in him paying a $686 fine and having his driver's license revoked for six months.

 Shortly before midnight on July 12, 2024, Addison was arrested near the Los Angeles International Airport (LAX) on suspicion of driving under the influence of alcohol.
 At the time of his arrest, California Highway Patrol (CHP) officers found Addison asleep at the wheel, with his car blocking traffic lanes.
 He was arrested following a 30-minute investigation.
 He was then released from custody two hours later on July 13, with no charges yet to be filed.
 Despite this, Addison was still facing DUI charges.
 On July 31, 2024, Addison was charged with two misdemeanors, driving under the influence of alcohol and driving with blood-alcohol content over California's legal limit of .08 percent.
 His arraignment and plea hearing, at the Los Angeles Superior Court, was set for July 15, 2025.
 On July 17, 2025, Addison agreed to a plea on a lesser charge, known as a wet reckless, in order to settle the case.

+On January 12, 2026, Addison was arrested in Hillsborough County, Florida, on a misdemeanor trespassing charge.
+He was later released, after posting a $500 bond.